-|This leaflet contains important information about DIFLUCAN (dye-FLEW-kan).
-It is not meant to take the place of your doctor's instructions.
+|This leaflet contains important information about DIFLUCAN.
+It is not meant to take the place of your healthcare provider's instructions.
 Read this information carefully before you take DIFLUCAN.
-Ask your doctor or pharmacist if you do not understand any of this information or if you want to know more about DIFLUCAN.|
+Ask your healthcare provider if you do not understand any of this information or if you want to know more about DIFLUCAN.|

 It is normal for a certain amount of yeast to be found in the vagina.
 Sometimes too much yeast starts to grow in the vagina and this can cause a yeast infection.
 Vaginal yeast infections are common.
 About three out of every four adult women will have at least one vaginal yeast infection during their life.

 Some medicines and medical conditions can increase your chance of getting a yeast infection.
 If you are pregnant, have diabetes, use birth control pills, or take antibiotics you may get yeast infections more often than other women.
 Personal hygiene and certain types of clothing may increase your chances of getting a yeast infection.
-Ask your doctor for tips on what you can do to help prevent vaginal yeast infections.
+Ask your healthcare provider for tips on what you can do to help prevent vaginal yeast infections.